 For most deployments, the decoys included with FortiDeceptor are enough and are easier to deploy.
-However, if you want to use your own custom OS images for the decoy, FortiDeceptor supports Decoy Customization with a purchased subscription service.
+However, you have the option to build a decoy from your gold image using the custom decoy feature that is included under the subscription license.